Pythem/Project-list/README.md

 https://apps.apple.com/us/app/id1509372657

-11.Sudoku Puzzly(not on appstore yet)
+11.Sudoku Puzzly(It's not in the AppStore yet)

-12.Match Puzzly(noton appstore yet)
+12.Match Puzzly(It's not in the AppStore yet)